 Unused type members might indicate dead code, which can occur for example, after changing the consumer code.
 ReSharper detects such unused type members and suggests that you either remove or comment them to reduce code size and simplify its maintenance.

-For this inspection to work, you need either or both of the following:
+For the solution-wide inspection to work, you need either or both of the following:

-You can always suppress usage-checking inspections locally with a comment or an attribute, but the recommended way is to decorate unused symbols with code annotation attributes.
+The recommended way is to decorate the implicitly used symbols with code annotation attributes.
 There are two attributes for this purpose: [UsedImplicitly] and [PublicAPI], which are functionally similar, but let you and your teammates understand how the symbol is actually used.

 You can also suppress usage-checking inspections with any custom attribute.
 To do so, mark the definition of that attribute with the [MeansImplicitUse] attribute.